Dates & Prices

 Day 2

 LeonThis morning, you’ll hop on a private minibus and start your journey towards Leon.
-Along the way, visit the Masaya Volcano National Park, famous for the lava flow in the Santiago Crater and the largest national park in Nicaragua.
-View the famed lava flow and, if you like, take a short walk on one of the trails.
-This crater is thought to be over 9000 years old!
+Along the way, visit the Mombacho Volcano Natural Reserve.
+There you’ll join a local guide for a ride in a 4x4 to the top of the volcano, where you’ll learn about the surrounding cloud forest and head out on a hike to one of the four craters.
 After, continue your journey, stopping at the Monimbo artist village.
 Meet with a local artisan who makes the traditional masks used during the revolution.
 Get to know the artist and learn about the significance of the masks, how they are created and the Indigenous perspective of the revolution.
 Then head to the local market that is at the center of daily life in Monimbo where you'll enjoy an included lunch of local specialties.
-When you arrive in Leon, your leader will take you on a walking tour of this charming city.
-Though it's the second largest in the country, Leon is relatively free of tourists, making strolling the mural-lined streets an absolute pleasure.
+After, head back out on the road to Leon, where you’ll have a free evening.
+Though it's the second largest city in the country, Leon is relatively free of tourists, making strolling the mural-lined streets an absolute pleasure.

 Meals: Breakfast Dinner -